code-charity/Wish-Factory/README.md

 ------------ | ----------
 *Problem* | Some sites ('web-apps') overwrite standards like CTRL+F, CTRL+C, Right-click, text-selection,.. - This can just be confusing / unexpected or real bad UX making the intention impossible.
 (And historically many little sites thoughts of preventing copying their text.
 And some ads sneaked text into clipboards (more reasonable if it is source attributions)
 *Solution* |  https://chrome.google.com/webstore/detail/hid-control-prevention/ijngdimmjkngoglcjaheoadciaalbafl
-*Side Effects* | site specific use: no unintended side effects.  <br> Also, globally, unfreezing Text-Selection & CTRL+C should be fine on almost every site <br>, while for anybody unfreezing Ctrl+F and Right-click by default, much of the top10000 sites should be whitelisted.  - While a best all  unfreezing/backlisting or whitelisting should be crowdsoured.
-*Alternatives* | none.
+*Side Effects* | site specific use: no unintended side effects.  <br> Also, globally, unfreezing Text-Selection & CTRL+C should be fine on almost every site <br>, while for anybody unfreezing Ctrl+F and Right-click by default, much of the top500 (or more) sites can be whitelisted.  - While at best all unfreezing/backlisting or whitelisting on popular sites (maybe on 2000 in 100000) can be through a global blacklist, Crowdsoured and only active by default on unpopular pages, *Alternatives* | none.
-*Relevance/Scope* | could have a many users?  besides: <br<  1.
-Browser extensions as a whole are not popular like apps <br> 2. people tend not to invest a minute to understand something just to save 20 minutes of confusion spread over years? 🤔 (unless they might get a new computer and forget the old setup)
+*Relevance/Scope* | could have many users?  besides: <br> 1.
+Browser extensions as a whole are not popular like apps <br> 2.
+Many people tend not to invest a minute to understand something just to save 20 minutes of confusion spread over the next years? 🤔 (and might get a new computer and forget the old setup)

 ### YouTube Dislike Count